Hermann-web/blog/docs/blog/posts/software-and-tools/dev/OSX/linux/commands-for-file-and-directory-browsing.md

 - `grep` searches for patterns in files and prints lines containing the specified pattern.
 - `awk` is a powerful text processing tool for pattern scanning and processing.
 - The `find` command in Linux is a powerful tool used for searching files and directories based on various criteria.
+- `xargs`, constructs and executes commands with arguments from standard input or files

 You can use these commands to perform various operations related to file content, size estimation, and pattern matching within files.

-## 3. Combining find with Other Commands
+## 2. Combining find with Other Commands

 In this section, We explore how to combine the previous commands using pipes (`|`), `-exec {} \;`, or `-exec {} +`: